claresudbery/clare-wiki-ably/pages/coding/data/google-sheets.md

   - Make sure you check the "Also search within formulae" box
 - But actually a simpler way is to copy the whole spreadsheet (File => Make a copy) and then just delete the stuff you don't want

+## FILTER / CONTAINS SUBSTRING

+- Return all the cells that match the search criteria
+- The good thing about this is that you can search one col but return the contents of another col in the same row
+- For instance: `=FILTER(D2:E10,REGEXMATCH(C2:C10,A1))`
+  - This will return all the values in `D2:E10` (so, two cols of data)
+  - ...but only for those rows where the value in col C contains the value in `A1` as a substring
+- Incidentally, to achieve the same result in Excel, you'd do it like this:
+  - `=FILTER(D2:E10,ISNUMBER(SEARCH(A1,C2:C10)),"No results")`

+## Diff between FILTER and VLOOKUP

+- `FILTER` allows more complex search conditions
+- `VLOOKUP` is for just looking up one value
+  - eg find all the rows where the values in one col are the same as each other
+  - then return the values from a different col in those rows
+  - Useful for finding specific information like an employee name based on their ID

 ## VLOOKUP and Gotchas

 - If you want to find a value and then return another value from the same row